Question: Do I need to use photos in blog posts? The short answer is yes!

 You can get a really good idea of which keywords to use by searching Google for topics that people are currently looking for.
 Google actually gives this information away for free, but not in the way you think.

-TIP: Install the free RankMath plugin and you’ll get suggestions on how to improve SEO for your images, pages and blog posts too.
+TIP: Install SEOPress and you’ll get great suggestions on how to improve SEO for your images, pages and blog posts but don’t rely on it without proper research.